wilferraciolli/AngularTutorials/Ultimate Courses/angular-pro-final-project/README.md

 #### Deploying to Firebase

+PS the initial step is to link this project with the firebase by typing `firebase init` then select the project

 You'll need to ensure you're logged into Firebase first (if you are prompted, otherwise skip to next step):

 ```